creme332/myjobviz/docs/setup.md

 **Note**:

-- The `--legacy-peer-deps` flag is required because the project uses a version of `react-wordcloud` which is not compatible with React 18.
 - `uv venv` creates a virtual environment in `.venv/`.
 Remember to activate it before running any backend commands.

 ### Setup Firestore database